Mitch-P-Analyst/Salifort-Motors/README.md

     - Limitations
         - Unable to differentiate between employees who left voluntarily and those who were fired or made redundant.

 Inference from these visualisations in the Analyze stage show departed employees with **low levels of satisfaction** were assigned to **6 or 7 projects**.
 The majority of whom are employees with **4 years of tenure, working higher average monthly hours**.
-These observed associations became a focal point for further analysis as we discover what factors are leading to employee attrition.
+These observed associations became a focal point for further analysis as I discover what factors are leading to employee attrition.

 ### PACE: Construct
-To identify variable associations with the target variable `left`, two classification prediction models were produced to identify potential relationships and assess utility for future Human Resources assessments on at-risk employees.
+To identify variable associations with the target variable **left**, two classification prediction models were produced to identify potential relationships and assess utility for future Human Resources assessments on at-risk employees.

 - Clear baseline model
     - **Logistic Regression**